 What’s your story?

-This blog is for people who are just like me – the first in their family to attend college, the students who want the most out of their college experience, those who want to serve the communities they represent, first generation Americans with immigrant parents, those who have dreams to do more than the generations before them, young people who want mentorship, who are longing for professional guidance, and are ready to make a difference in the world.
+This blog is for people who are just like me – the first in their family to attend college, the students who want the most out of their college experience, those who want to serve the communities they represent, first generation Americans with immigrant parents, those who have dreams to do more than the generations before them, the people who want mentorship, who are longing for professional guidance, and are ready to make a difference in the world.

 This blog is for the ones who made it!
-The people who were able to advance their careers, change the generations after them, impact and mentor others, and are seen as pillars in their community.
+Those who were able to advance their careers, change the generations after them, impact and mentor others, and are seen as pillars in their community.
 I want to talk about their story.
 I want to grow their audience.
 I want to motivate others who want to follow their pathway.

 How can we work together?